OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 1) Start full nmap scans for the three standalones.

 2) Go after the AD first.
-I think the AD is the easiest part of the exam and getting 40 points all the bat can be a massive morale boost.
-This is an assumed breach scenario and you will provided domain credentials.
-You cant query the DC immediately as it is on a different subnet but I am positive that the domain creds can get you a shell on the system be it via rdp or win-rm.
+I think the AD is the easiest part of the exam and getting 40 points off the bat can be a massive morale boost.
+This is an assumed breach scenario and you will be provided domain credentials.
+You can't query the DC immediately as it is on a different subnet but I am positive that the domain creds can get you a shell on the system be it via rdp or win-rm.
 From there, run your domain enumeration tools.

 3) IMO, AD boxes in OSCP are a bunch of windows boxes that happen to be in AD environment.
 You will still need to use the Windows PE methods to own the domain.